 - 464 thread count Egyptian cotton linen

-Considering this is an entry-level room, you get a lot of space.
+Considering this is an entry-level room at The Sanchaya hotel, you get a lot of space.
 It had a separate dressing area, entrance way with minibar, wine fridge, decanter and tea and coffee making facilities as well as a large bathroom and bedroom.

 The bedroom had a large four poster bed, desk and wicker chair for relaxing or working.
 The sheets were high thread count Egyptian cotton and the bed the perfect level of softness with plump pillows.
 I had requested my favourite square European pillows before I arrived from the pillow menu.
 It was a struggle to leave the bed in the mornings!